 I believe that if I can leave an event or conference with just one or two new ideas then it was worthwhile.
 The reality, however, is that I rarely walk away with just one or two!
 When I’m listening to a speaker sharing fresh ideas my brain seems to spark into new life – I rarely have the same level of understanding or excitement whilst reading a blog post or downloading a PDF online (although I do love reading!).

 New ideas aside, its important to also remember that if you hear something that doesn’t at first glance, appear to be relevant for you, try and let go of that thought.
 Instead of thinking “that doesn’t apply to me, ask yourself, how could that apply to me?
 When you listen with a beginners mind, with curiosity, you can often connect seemingly old concepts with new possibilities.

 I’m also a BIG fan of using coloured texters and an sketch pad for taking notes rather than just paper and pen.
 There is something about the colours and circles and highlights and squiggles that help me retain what I’ve heard so much more easily.
 An article by Kevin Purdy @ Fast Company confirmed for me that I was onto something there.
 Apparently when you “Add a dash of colour … and all of a sudden the notes come alive.
 They are unique, they are unusual, they are memorable and they are more interesting.”
 That means those notes will stick in your brain more, and be far more easier to find in your notebook and review later on”.

-Try it yourself at the next event you attend – I’m sure you’ll find it makes a big difference!Live Events Tip #1: Always have an open mind and heart for fresh new ideas, or to consider old… Click To Tweet
+Try it yourself at the next event you attend – I’m sure you’ll find it makes a big difference!Live Events Tip #1: Always have an open mind and heart for fresh new ideas, or to consider old ideas from a new angle.
+Click To Tweet